viveksaichinna/IPL-Data-Engineering-and-Analytics-Dashboard/README.md

 - Contextual statistics for selected teams/players/venues
 - Comparative analysis across different parameters

+## 🛠️ Data Engineering Story

+### **From Raw Data to Insights: My Data Pipeline**

+When I started this project, I faced the challenge of working with a massive, messy IPL dataset spanning all seasons and multiple sources.
+Here’s how I engineered a scalable, cloud-based pipeline to power the dashboard:

+#### **1. Data Collection & Storage**
+- Gathered raw IPL match and player data from various sources in different formats (CSV, JSON).
+- Stored all raw files securely on **Amazon S3**, making them easy to manage and scale.

+#### **2. Data Cleaning with PySpark**
+- Used **PySpark** to clean and preprocess the data:
+  - Standardized team and player names.
+  - Filled missing values and removed duplicates.
+  - Created new columns (e.g., match type, decade) for richer analysis.

+#### **3. Data Transformation with AWS Glue**
+- Automated the ETL (Extract, Transform, Load) process using **AWS Glue**.
+- Partitioned data by season and venue for faster queries.
+- Normalized and structured the data for analytics.

+#### **4. Data Quality Assurance**
+- Implemented checks for missing values, schema consistency, and outlier detection.
+- Ensured the data was always up-to-date and accurate.

+#### **5. Dashboard Connection**
+- Connected **Tableau** directly to the processed data in S3 using **Amazon Athena**.
+- Enabled real-time, interactive analytics with minimal operational overhead.

+**Result:**
+This pipeline transformed a huge, unstructured dataset into a clean, query-optimized analytics layer.
+It not only powers deep insights in the dashboard but also demonstrates my hands-on skills in cloud data engineering and big data processing.

+---

+## 💡 Why This Pipeline?
+(Athena/Glue vs. Redshift)

+- **Athena + Glue** is ideal for flexible, serverless, and cost-effective analytics on S3 data.
+It requires no infrastructure management and is perfect for dashboards and ad-hoc queries.
+- **Redshift** is better for ultra-fast, complex analytics on massive, structured datasets and for production-grade BI at scale.
+It requires more setup and is best for consistent, high-volume workloads.

+**For this project, Athena + Glue offers the perfect balance of scalability, flexibility, and cost-efficiency.** If the data or user base grows significantly, or if advanced analytics are needed, migrating to Redshift or EMR is a future option.

+---

 ## 🖼️ Dashboard Screenshots

 ### Team Analytics (Story 1)